restarone/comfortable-mexican-sofa-docs/Docs:-Layouts.md

 In most cases you'll want to use stylesheets/javascripts and general html layout that you already have in your application.
 For that it's enough to select an *App Layout*.
-It will be listed as a file that is found in `/views/layouts`.
+It will be listed as a file that is found in `/views/layouts` when you edit a layout in Sofa.
 This way you limit exposure of what can be managed in Sofa.
 Let's say your application layout is `application.html.haml`: